 Using prescription claims data linked to neighborhood income data by postal code, this study examined the effects of the introduction of and changes in copayment policies on the use of prescription drugs, and how these effects differed by neighborhood income level.
 The study found that copayment policies were associated with a decrease in the quantity of prescription drug use, and that the policy effects did not directly differ by income.
 The study also found that increasing the copayment per prescription while retaining the same maximum annual copayment had offsetting effects.
 On one hand, it is associated with a reduction in the quantity of use for patients who are unlikely to reach the annual maximum.
 On the other, it increases the proportion of patients who can expect to reach the annual maximum.

-Session 152: Health Care Policy and Access
+Presented in Session 152: Health Care Policy and Access